Overview

 Load

-The bottom status bar shows the sum of time the audio engine has taken to provide new buffers in percentage of the total time there has been available to provide new buffers.
+The bottom status bar shows the sum of time the audio engine has taken to provide new buffers in percentage of the total time available to provide new buffers.
 The value is updated every 250ms.
 It should never get close to 100%, otherwise audio clipping will occur.
-As the value gives the sum over 250ms there may have been xruns in between and the value can still indicate less than 100%.
+As the value gives the sum over 250ms, there may have been xruns in between and the value can still indicate less than 100%.

 Performance

 The audio engine is multithreaded, based on the fact that modern CPUs have various cores and work can be distributed.
 Each channel of each track runs in its own thread.
-If your CPU has various fast cores full load on all four tracks in stereo may be possible.
-Load should stay the same regardless if wether one or multiple tracks are active.
-It may help to deactivate internet and close other applications that run in the background and may temporarily require access to the CPU if you encounter glitches.
+If your CPU has various fast cores, full load on all four tracks in stereo may be possible.
+Load should stay the same regardless of whether one or multiple tracks are active.
+It may help to deactivate the internet and close other applications that run in the background and may temporarily require access to the CPU if you encounter glitches.

 RAM Usage